KasparEtter/ef1p/README.md

 #### Image in various sizes

-Images in the `images` subfolder of articles are automatically scaled to 500, 1000 and 2000 pixels and stored in the subfolder `generated` when running `npm run build`, `npm run watch`, or `npm start`.
+Images in the `images` subfolder of articles that end on `.scaled.[jpeg|jpg|png]` are automatically scaled to a width of 500, 1000 and 2000 pixels and stored in the subfolder `generated` when running `npm run build`, `npm run watch`, or `npm start`.
 If you only want to build or watch these images,